opendatasoft/slate/source/includes/_dataset_attachments.md

-# Dataset Attachments
+# Dataset attachments

-Dataset attachments are files that are exposed along with a dataset that can help making sense of the data.A
+Dataset attachments are files that are exposed along with a dataset.
+These files help making sense of the data.

 ## The attachment object

-The attachment object contains information about the file
+The attachment object contains information about the file.

 ### Attributes